 will determine the dose most suitable for you.

-old who are intellectually disabled:
+over 5 years old who are intellectually disabled:

 For people who weigh 50 kg or more, the usual starting dose is one 0.5 mg tablet taken